AntonKueltz/fastecdsa/README.rst

 ---------------------------
 This package is targeted at the Linux and MacOS operating systems.
 Due to the the dependency on the GMP C library building this package on Windows is difficult and no official support or distributions are provided for Windows OSes.
-See [issue #11](https://github.com/AntonKueltz/fastecdsa/issues/11) for what users have done to get things building.
+See issue11_ for what users have done to get things building.

 Supported Primitives
 --------------------